Place The Following Substances In Order Of Decreasing Boiling Point

 • Molecular Weight: The molecular weight increases from methane to butane.

-• Ranking: Therefore, the boiling points increase with molecular weight:
+• Ranking: Which means, the boiling points increase with molecular weight:

 1. Butane (C4H10)